The interaction between members and staff is essential to our work and we convene a range of councils, communities and task forces facilitate this.

 The purpose of the Law Group is fourfold:

 Membership cuts across all three sectors, but there may be occasions where sector-specific sub-groups could be established for a period of time.

-The Digital Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Group under the oversight of the Law Group.
+The Anti-Piracy Working Group considers piracy matters of all kinds (physical and digital) and works closely with the Compliance Forum under the oversight of the Law Group.

 Chaired by Alastair Tebbit, Head of Government Affairs covering UK, Africa, South Asia and Australasia at RELX.

 The purpose of the Policy & Public Affairs Group is to monitor and review political and policy developments that may affect members and provide input and advice to staff and the three sector councils.
 In particular, the group will be responsible for advising on and shaping the: